Richard Warburton-Lytton1

 William Allies married Mary Dalton, daughter of William Edward Dalton.1

-William Allies lived at Worcester, Worcestershire, England.1
+He lived at Worcester, Worcestershire, EnglandG.1

 Child of William Allies and Mary Dalton